nuxeo-sandbox/nuxeo-ldt-parser/README.md

 * The JSON template to use when reading a record inside the LDT
 * Document type(s) to create (they must be declared with the "LDTRecord" facet)
-* Callbacks (java) for fine tuning when needed (mainly, when a Regex can't resolve a line)
+* Callbacks (java) for fine tuning when needed (mainly, when a Regex can't resolve a line).
+There also is an Automation Callback for quick test/POC (see below "Automation Callback for Items")

  > [!NOTE]
 > See `ldtparser-service.xml` for a full example and all the configuration properties